chiperoo/mystic-dream/README.md

 The files in the `jsonapi` package breakdown as:

-* `*ResourceRepository.java` is the Katharsis equivalent to the JPA *Repository.java files.
+* `<X>ResourceRepository.java` is the Katharsis equivalent to the JPA `<X>Repository.java` files.
 Katharsis uses these files to publish API operations
 * `<X>To<Y>RelationshipRepository.java` files handle the unidirectional relationships between resources X and Y. This is required when there is an annotation `@JsonApiToOne` or `@JsonApiToMany` of field Y in the X class.
     + Because `<X>To<Y>` is unidirectional, there also needs to be a `<Y>To<X>RelationshipRepository.java` file to handle the other side of the relationship.